Thomas-programmiert/tool-pywisp/docs/guide/index.rst

         MovingWindowEnable: True

 In this example `Test` and `SeriesTrajectory` are derived :mod:`pywisp.experimentModules` classes.
-The settings below of `Remote` configurates a Push Button, that is connected to ´Value1` of the :mod:`pywisp.experimentModules` class `Test`.
+The settings below of `Remote` configures a Push Button, that is connected to ´Value1` of the :mod:`pywisp.experimentModules` class `Test`.
 The 'Config' section shows the settings for the plot configuration.

 For detailed information see the :ref:`chapter_examples` section.